NereaMe/portfolio/README.md

 ### Localized & Original Content

-Writing and localization of content, including infographics and PR articles focused on technology and lifestyle.
+Writing and localization of content, including infographics and PR articles, focused on technology and lifestyle.

 | Project Name | Description | Link |
 |--------------|-------------|------|